 Side 1 goes something like… “When people actually talk to me or get on a call with me, that’s when they see how valuable my services are and want to work with me.
 But how the heck do I get more people on the phone?”

 While Side 2 goes something like… “I don’t like doing discovery calls because I never know what to say or how to ‘pitch’ myself and my services.”

-To start with, how do you get your prospect on the phone or on Skype?
+To start with, how do you get your prospect on the phone or on Zoom?
 There are two parts to this…

 (1) The discovery call booking process, from the time they sign up for the call until you have them on the line

-(2) How to promote your discovery calls so that your prospect are even aware that they’re available For part 1, start by mapping out the process of getting your prospect on the line.
+(2) How to promote your discovery calls so that your prospects are even aware that they’re available

 Do they fill out a form and then you get back to them to book it?
 Or do they go straight to a calendar to book their call?